My Rules Are Not Your Rules

 - Several opponents in the Hearthstone tutorial have special abilities the player can never access — some of them game-changers, making the value of the tutorial questionable.
 The last opponent in particular is massively overpowered, and the only reason it's possible to beat him with a basic deck is that said deck has been deliberately stacked to allow it.

-- In Hearts of Iron 2 the computer does not obey range restrictions when using naval units - which leads to Japanese CABG's in the Baltic.
-(The computer has the same restrictions as the player in Hearts of Iron 3.)
+- In Hearts Of Iron II the computer does not obey range restrictions when using naval units - which leads to Japanese CABG's in the Baltic.
+(The computer has the same restrictions as the player in Hearts Of Iron III.)

 - The developers of Judge Dredd: Dredd vs. Death went through the extra effort to have the firearms of the Judges explode if a civilian tries to use them, which is keeping in with the source material.
 This would be more commendable if it applied for the AI too.
 Admittedly, actually witnessing this is a rare occurrence, since you have to fulfill several specific conditions: A) Find an enemy who will not surrender when you shoot the weapon out of his/her hand.
 B) Have this happen near a dropped Judge weapon.
 C) Get the enemy to pick up the Judge weapon instead of the weapon they just dropped, or simply attacking you with fisticuffs.